 Hall of Fame Celebration

-Each year since 1998 has afforded the American Banjo Museum the opportunity to honor the best of the best in the banjo world with induction into the American Banjo Museum Hall of Fame.
+Since 1998 the American Banjo Museum has had the annual opportunity to honor the best of the best in the banjo world with induction into the American Banjo Museum Hall of Fame.
 Originally established as The National Four-String Banjo Hall of Fame, early honorees were jazz age four-string banjo pioneers as well as the contemporary artists, educators, manufacturers and promoters who carried on the traditions of their predecessors.
-In its infancy, the museum itself was an extension of the Hall of Fame.
+In its infancy, our museum itself was an extension of the Hall of Fame.

 With each passing year, the American Banjo Museum Hall of Fame grows in acceptance and stature among the worldwide banjo community.
 The inclusive nature of its mission is seen through its honoring of a diverse body of banjo notables.
-From iconic names such as Earl Scruggs, Steve Martin and Belá Fleck to little known – yet equally important – contributors to the art or industry of the banjo, the American Banjo Museum Hall of Fame continues to recognize those who have shaped the banjo’s colorful past, exciting present and unlimited future.
-Like past recipients, honorees for 2020 have each displayed a lifelong commitment to the banjo in one of five categories.
-The American Banjo Museum Hall of Fame inductees for 2020 are:
+From iconic names such as Earl Scruggs, Steve Martin, Alison Brown and Belá Fleck to little known – yet equally important – contributors to the art or industry of the banjo, the American Banjo Museum Hall of Fame continues to recognize those who have shaped the banjo’s colorful past, exciting present and unlimited future.
+Like past recipients, honorees for 2021 have each displayed a lifelong commitment to the banjo in one of five categories.
+The American Banjo Museum Hall of Fame inductees for 2021 are: